How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 highschoolStudent icon

-Families planning to fund college education for multiple children at private universities need considerable coverage.
+Families planning to fund college education for multiple children at private universities need a high level of coverage.
 A $2 million policy covers education expenses plus mortgage, living costs and retirement funding for a surviving spouse.
-Consider a 20-year term if your youngest child is currently young, ensuring coverage extends through their college graduation.
+A 20-year term works well if your youngest child is currently young, extending coverage through their college graduation.

 homeowner icon